mgamio/blog/_posts/2022-12-07-post-random-tweet-on-twitter-api.md

 ## The requirement

-We want to delegate our manual tweets to an automated process, even when we are sleeping.
+We want to delegate our manual tweets to an automated process, even when we are sleeping, to support our social media automation.

-We have created an automated client to publish tweets under a Scheduler’s control.
+We have created a Tweet scheduling client to publish tweets under a Scheduler’s control.

 We have a text file listing all the articles we have written.